Deep link to a workflow in Teams

 The query parameters are:

-• attendees: The optional comma-separated list of user IDs representing the attendees of the meeting.
+• attendees: An optional comma-separated list of user IDs representing the attendees of the meeting.
 The user performing the action is the meeting organizer.
-Currently, the user ID field supports only the Azure AD UserPrincipalName, typically an email address.
+The user ID field supports only the Microsoft Entra UserPrincipalName, typically an email address.

-• endTime: The optional end time of the event, also in ISO 8601 format.
+• endTime: An optional parameter for end time of the event, also in ISO 8601 format.

-• subject: An optional field for the meeting subject.
+• subject: An optional parameter for the meeting subject.

-• content: An optional field for the meeting details field.
+• content: An optional parameter for the meeting details field.

 Note

-Currently, specifying the location isn't supported.
-You must specify the UTC offset, it means time zones, when generating your start and end times.
+You can't specify the location as it isn't supported.
+You must specify the UTC offset, which includes time zones, when generating the start and end times.

 To use this deep link with your bot, you can specify the deep link as the URL target in your card's button or as a tap action through the openUrl action type.